plone/training/plone_training_config/instructions.rst

 The unified installer is an amazing tool that compiles it's own python, brings with it all the python-eggs we need and puts them in a buildout-cache.
 It then creates a buildout and makes Plone ready to run.

-We'll actually not use this Plone during the training.
+We will not actually use this Plone during the training.
 If you want to use for your own experiments, you can find it in ``/home/vagrant/training/zinstance`` on the virtual machine.

-Instead we'll build our own little buildout and only use the python and the eggs that were created when installing the unified installer.
+Instead we will build our own little buildout and only use the python and the eggs that were created when installing the unified installer.